 This rule also states that the model on which the rule of third is applied, the viewer of that image can interact with it more naturally.
-This is stated as a result of several studies which results showed that when a person is viewing an image, typically his eyes go to the one of the interaction point rather than the center point of the shoot.
+This is stated as a result of several studies which results showed that when a person is viewing an image, typically his eyes go to one of the interaction point rather than the center point of the shoot.

 Is the rule of thirds important?
 This question must be arising in your mind.
 It might come to you as a surprise that several photographers do not know about it and do not intend to apply it, yet they are often using this rule in a very fair manner.

 This rule is also significant for the editing of the photos.
 And honestly, it is not very important at the time of capture but editing.
 Cropping and reframing images to fit in the thirds of the rule adds up in the final results.
-You can also find several editing programs and software with proper cropping tools available in the market to reframe the snap with in the rule.
+You can also find several editing programs and software with proper cropping tools available in the market to reframe the snap within the rule.

 The majority of the photographers use it regularly to counteract orange/yellow color emerging from artificial light sources.

-Most of the time, the colors in your photos will look pretty close to the way they looked in real life.
+Most of the time, the colors in your photos will look pretty close to how they looked in real life.
 However, your camera is easily confused and can sometimes make the colors too warm or too cold.
 Auto modes try to guess the right colors, but they are not always right.